surfactants/json-to-sqlite/README.md

   - These files are to be stored in `binary/`.
   - The data to which they point are to be stored in `binary/blob/`
     - (subdirectories are always acceptable, just make sure it is recorded in the manifest.)
-- If the filenames from the binary files do not exist
-- One table per json file
+  - The filenames defined in the JSON files *must exist*, or else the program will undergo rapid unplanned disassembly.